Lab 3: Introduction to JS

 class to the current page link

-Now that we have a reference ot the current page link, we can add the current
+Now that we have a reference to the current page link, we can add the current

 class to it using element.classList.add(class1, class2, ...)